Check Out the Museum of Transportation

 The Museum of Transportation is two floors of historic information and restored classic cars.

-The Museum of Transportation in Guaynabo, just 20 minutes outside of San Juan, opened in December 2013 — so it is still clean and bright.
+The Museum of Transportation in Guaynabo, just 20 minutes outside of San Juan, opened in December 2013 — .

 The first floor is the permanent exhibit area.
 It depicts the history of transportation in Puerto Rico, starting from the pre-Colombian indian arrivals in their canoes, up through all types of modern transportation, including horse and carriage, bikes, trains, planes and automobiles.